 PROGRAM: Child and Family Counseling

-The Children’s Hospital of Wisconsin Community Services Child and Family Counseling program knows that children need healthy families and communities to help them thrive and grow.
-Our experts work with children, their parents, family members, and other people who are important to them.
-The goal of counseling is to learn skills that manage stress, work out conflict, build strong relationships and possibly recover from trauma.
-Services offered include individual therapy at the clinic location and site-based mental health at six schools in Eau Claire and Altoona as well as the Mary Markquart Boys and Girls Club.
+The Children’s Wisconsin Child and Family Counseling program knows that children need healthy families and communities to help them thrive and grow.
+Mental Health experts work with children, their parents, family members and other people who are important to them.
+The goal of counseling is to learn and use skills that manage stress, respond to trauma, work out conflict and build strong, healthy relationships.
+Services offered include individual therapy and family therapy at the clinic location and through virtual telehealth services, as well as site-based mental health services at five schools in Eau Claire and Altoona.

 PROGRAM: YMCA Healthy Living Program